magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 #### Magento Enterprise Cloud Edition
 General ECE patches are provided for all Magento Enterprise Cloud Edition customers in a repository referenced in your `composer.json`.
-We apply patches automatically during the build phase when a patch is available.
+We apply patches automatically during the build phase when a patch is available. `magento-cloud-configuration 101.6.2` contains the hot fix for this image resize issue.

-`magento-cloud-configuration 101.6.2` contains the hot fix for this image resize issue.
+See [Update extensions](http://devdocs.magento.com/guides/v2.1/cloud/howtos/update-components.html){:target="_blank"} for more information on upgrading your Cloud extension.